 A lot of people have opted to put disposable cameras on their reception tables in hopes of having their guests catch a few memorable candid moments.
 I took that idea a little further...
 I had a scavenger hunt!
 This way I could tell my guests exactly what moments I wanted captured on film, I also didn't have to buy 20 cameras, I only got 8 (this also kept down the developing costs) and asked people to pair up if they were willing to join in on the hunt.

 Keep a disposable camera in your glove compartment.
 If you're in an accident, get photos of the scene - it may help with your insurance claim.

 Put a disposable camera on each reception table, these often capture very special candid moments!
 Do not buy the overpriced ones you see in wedding catalogs though!
-You can buy them in packages of 6 at walmart for $10.99 and there are many free templates for camera covers on the internet.

 Keep a disposable camera in your car's glove box.
 In the event you are involved in a car accident, you can take photos of any cars involved as well as the scene of the accident to protect your interests.